KCALBELOH/VeryNotCrispy/README.md

 Introduce Brias galaxy, a expanse galaxy with 6 stars, 5 star systems, 1 black hole, and with also lots of exoplanets.

 Version Basic : Set on lurin, neighboring 2 different planets and a comet.
-Has version on Yaoi, more easier, set in system Ejnar.
+Has version on Yaoi, more easier, set in G9V (sun-like) star system Ejnar.

 How to insert: